-- The University's Title IX Coordinator oversees compliance with all aspects of the Mount Vernon Nazarene University's Sex/Gender Harassment, and Discrimination and Misconduct Policy and Procedures.
+- The University's Title IX Coordinator oversees compliance with all aspects of the Mount Vernon Nazarene University's Sexual Misconduct, and Title IX Sexual Harassment Policy and Procedures.
 The Coordinator reports directly to the President of the University.
-Questions about this policy should be directed to the Title IX Coordinator. - The Title IX Coordinator (the coordinator) shall direct University efforts to comply with and implement its responsibilities under Title IX.
-Those responsibilities include: - Knowledgeable and trained in University policies and procedures and relevant and state federal laws; - Responsible for monitoring full compliance with all procedural requirements, record keeping and timeframes outlined in this policy and procedure; - Ensuring that the University properly disseminates Title IX information; - Responsible for overseeing trainings, prevention, and education efforts; - Available to advise and provide assistance to any University individual, including reporting party (Complainant) and/or responding party (Respondent), about the course of action provided within the policy and procedure;
+Questions about this policy should be directed to the Title IX Coordinator. - The Title IX Coordinator (The Coordinator) shall direct University efforts to comply with and implement its responsibilities under Title IX.
+Those responsibilities include: - Being knowledgeable and trained in University policies and procedures and relevant state and federal laws; - Monitoring full compliance with all procedural requirements, record keeping and timeframes outlined in this policy and procedure; - Ensuring that the University properly disseminates Title IX information; - Overseeing trainings, prevention and education efforts;

-- Overseeing and supervising the Title IX Team (deputies, hearing officers, committee and investigators); - Overseeing Title IX incidents and ensuring the resolution procedures are implemented promptly and equitably via assigning deputies to conduct initial inquiries and assigning investigations to a Title IX Investigation Unit; and - Identifying and addressing systematic problems that arise during the review of Title IX complaints.
+- Advising and providing assistance as needed to any University individual, including reporting party (Complainant) and/or responding party (Respondent), about the course of action provided within the policy and procedure; - Overseeing and supervising the Title IX Team (deputies, hearing officers, internal advisors, committee and investigators); - Overseeing resolution of Title IX incidents and ensuring the resolution procedures are implemented promptly and equitably via assigning deputies to conduct initial inquiries and assigning investigations to a Title IX Investigation Unit; and - Identifying and addressing systematic problems that arise during the review of Title IX complaints.